 - Getting Around in the Valley: Rental car is your best option if you plan on spending several days in the valley and wish to reach multiple vineyards high in the hills.
 Taxis from hotels in Pinhao, Regua, and Pocinho can be arranged but it does get expensive.
 I solely used the Linha do Douro train line to get from town to town and then walked to what vineyards I could.

 - Where to Stay: I stayed at the lovely Vintage House (mentioned in the above article) in Pinhao as my base.
 I highly recommend it as well as the vineyard lying right next door – The Quinta do Bomfim.

 - Tasting Rooms of Vila Nova de Gaia: With over 60 to choose from, it can be tough to choose.
 Most casual wine travelers visit the Port lodges adorning the riverbank – most of which are rammed with tourists and aren’t necessarily the top producers of Port wine.
 I recommend wandering up the hills (hard on your calves but well worth it) to the tasting rooms higher up.
 Taylor’s and Grahams are my two favorite.
-Graham’s has a stunning vista with sweeping views of Porto and the Dour River while Taylor’s offers an intimate tasting experience.
+Graham’s has a stunning vista with sweeping views of Porto and the Douro River while Taylor’s offers an intimate tasting experience.

 Happy National Wine Day!
 What are some of your favorite wine regions?
-Let me know in the comments below!
+Let me know in the comments below.